pedroCX486/ngx-dumblog/README.md

 The new version of [Dumblog](https://github.com/pedroCX486/dumblog), now fully written in Angular!
 This version brings a fresh new code to the table.
 I always thought that the idea of having a local editor was neat, but not really usable for Linux/Mac users (especially me, that have an Linux machine too).
 So now you have an full-fledged editor online (just for editing, it can't save the files to your repo), customization on the configs.json and a few things more.

+## Pre-built version

+You can download the pre-built version in the (release page)[https://github.com/pedroCX486/ngx-dumblog/releases/latest].
+Just unzip, customize your configs.json, hello-world.json and archives.json as you'd like and commit to your github.io repo!

 ## Running locally

 First run `npm install` then run `ng serve` and navigate to `http://localhost:4200/`.